lgraf/vitualE3/README.md

 python3 virtualE3.py -cnfg devices.json
 ```

-This version of virtual E3 brings two pre-installed virutal devices (HMI, VCMU) including sample data.
+This version of virtual E3 brings two pre-installed virutal devices (HPMUMASTER, EMCUMASTER) including sample data.
+The devices configuation is strongly reduced to meet requirements for **integration testing of open3e**.
+Only a small subset of data points is available.

-When virtual E3 is up and running you may start the ioBroker adapter e3oncan, connect it to vcan0 as external can adapter and complete the adapter setup for further testing.
-As of now, the testing works for **UDS functionality only**.
-Virtual E3 does not support the listener option ("collecting") of e3oncan.

 There are further options available for use of virtual E3: